ocrrss/developerWorks/iot-perishable-network-advanced/README.md

-# Perishable Goods Network
+# IoT Perishable Goods Network
+Example business network that shows growers, shippers and importers defining contracts for the price of perishable goods, based on temperature readings from IoT sensors in the shipping containers.

-The business network defines a contract between growers, shippers, and importers.
+The business network defines a contract between growers and importers.
 The contract stipulates that: On receipt of the shipment the importer pays the grower the unit price x the number of units in the shipment.
 Shipments that arrive late are free.
 Shipments that have breached the low temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.
 Shipments that have breached the high temperate threshold have a penalty applied proportional to the magnitude of the breach x a penalty factor.

 The order of events in this scenario is something like this: